Are you a talented artist, crafter, knitter, or seamstress? Would you like to make money from home with a craft job?

-Get started by reading other craft blogs in your niche to discover best practices.
-Try photographing your process.
+Get started by reading other craft blogs in your niche to learn the best practices.
+Try recording your process on video.
 Share detailed, step-by-step instructions to help your audience connect with your projects and content.
 Use Pinterest and other social media sites to drive traffic to your blog.

 With work, it’s possible to turn your crafting blog into a full-time source of income.
-In fact, that's what Laurie from Tip Junkie has done — you can check out her blog here.
+That’s what Jennifer Maker has done — in fact, she earns seven figures a year from her craft blog!

 2. Craft Instructor

 If you love to fuel the creative spark in others, becoming a craft instructor is a great work-at-home opportunity.
-With the plethora of teaching platforms available online, you could record your own instructional videos, teach a class for a specific organization, or create tutorials for other instructors.
+With a wide array of online teaching platforms, you can record your own instructional videos, teach a class for a specific organization, or create tutorials for other bloggers.

-Teaching classes online is a wonderful way to supplement your income.
-Instructors earn thousands of dollars per year by simply recording and posting classes on specific, in-demand topics.
-With the trend toward the DIY mindset, crafts, and artistic endeavors are a great area to explore.
+Teaching classes online is an excellent way to supplement your income.
+Instructors earn thousands of dollars annually by recording and posting craft tutorials on different in-demand craft topics.
+With the trend toward the DIY mindset, crafts and artistic endeavors are a great area to explore.

 Do you prefer selling a tangible product?
 Then consider joining a direct sales craft opportunity.
-These opportunities are great if you have a wide social network, you enjoy meeting new people, and selling.
+These opportunities are great if you have a wide social network, enjoy meeting new people, and selling products.

 Chalky & Company offers a direct sales opportunity providing supplies for painting parties.
-During painting get-togethers, customers create beautiful decorative items for their home, learn techniques such as crackling, and even work on projects with kids.
+During painting get-togethers, customers create beautiful decorative items for their homes, learn techniques such as crackling, and even work on projects with kids.
 Customers order online, and consultants get their own website for free for the first three months ($10/month after).
-You can purchase a starter kit for $99 and then maintain an active status with $150 in orders every three months.
-Consultants earn 30 percent commission.
+You can purchase a starter kit for $99 and maintain an active status with $150 in orders every three months.
+Consultants earn a 30% commission.

 Did you know there are direct sales companies that focus solely on scrapbooking?
 If you love the social aspect of craft get-togethers and creating paper projects with a group, this may be the perfect work-at-home business opportunity for you.